emilyychau/UX220-Test-1/README.md

 npm start
 ```

+**Note:**

+This can be done on [stackblitz](https://pr.new/rhildred/UX220Test1) or this can be done on [diy-pwa.dev](https://diy-pwa.dev/~/gh/rhildred/UX220Test1)

 When you are done use the white icon with the download arrow to get a .zip file and add it to the dropbox.